Pater Noster Church: Lord's Prayer

 1. Pater Noster means “Our Father” in Latin.

-4. The Byzantine church was built over a cave, where according to tradition, was the place Jesus taught his disciples how to pray.
+5. The Byzantine church was built over a cave, which according to tradition, was the place Jesus taught his disciples how to pray.

-5. The church was destroyed by the Persians in 614 AD, but the memory of Jesus’ teaching continued to be associated with it.
+6. The Persians destroyed the church in 614 AD, but the memory of Jesus’ teaching continued to be associated with it.
 Some of the Byzantine church remains can be seen in the backyard outside of the present courtyard.

-10. It is very likely that Jesus prayed in this vicinity because He had just visited Mary and Martha’s house in Bethany, a short distance away.
+14. It is very likely that Jesus prayed in this vicinity because He had just visited Mary, Martha, and Lazarus’ house in Bethany, a short distance away.

-11. Jesus also regularly prayed on mountain tops, so the top of the Mount of Olives would be a natural fit.
+15. Jesus also regularly prayed on mountaintops, so the top of the Mount of Olives would be a natural fit.

 Places of Interest